mherchel/herchel.com/src/blog/variables/index.md

 }
 ```

-Now the background image is taking up the full width of the screen and doesn't scroll &mdash; but, it doesn't look right.
-We cannot see the `background-color` underneath.
+Now the background image is taking up the full width of the screen and doesn't scroll &mdash; but, it doesn't look right yet.
+We cannot see the color underneath.

 ![Screenshot](./bg-1.jpg)